 - Decrease rebound damping so the motorcycle absorbs bumps better

-- Consider softer springs if the standard suspension is too hard
+- Consider softer springs if the stock suspension is too hard

 3. Unstable handling at high speed